Tell Me How: Speedy Delivery, Lower Costs When Ports Go Digital – So What’s Stopping Them?

 Roumeen Islam: How much did that cost it?

 Martin Humphreys: They, as a private company, they’re not going to reveal it, but it would have been a considerable amount of money, it’s undoubtedly, as with anything.
+As you move down the digital path, whether it’s Wi-Fi in your home, whether it’s your home security system, there’s a risk, and there’s a risk that system could be breached.
 And what we’re seeing is certainly a significant increase now in the number of cyberattacks.
 Between February and May of this year, one estimate was a 400 percent increase.
 In 2017, Maersk, which is one of the biggest container lines was subject to an aggressive cyberattack that involved a Trojan and asked for ransom.
 And at the time their answer wasn’t paid, but it certainly led to a significant awakening on their part, of the potential risks.
 And just to give you an indication of the scale of potential intrusions here at the port of Los Angeles, which I think it’s probably fair to say, is one of the leading ports within the world in terms of protecting itself from cyber security risks, has about 40,000 cyber incidents a month.

 Roumeen Islam: Oh, goodness.
 That’s a huge amount.
 A huge number.
 Yes.
 I see.
 I guess the advice to our clients as they go toward being increasingly digitalized, at the same time, it’s really important to think about these cybersecurity risks.
 Now, can you very briefly define what a smart port is?
 I’ve heard this term before, but I’m not sure exactly what it means.